shapeshed/shapeshed.com/content/posts/drag_and_drop_in_html5.md

-{
-  "title": "Drag and drop in HTML5",
-  "date": "2009-07-02T00:00:00+01:00",
++++
+date = "2009-07-02T00:00:00+01:00"
-  "description": "HTML 5 has the ability to create drag and drop events.
-This example only works in Firefox 3.5 and Safari 4 but here's a quick tour of how it works. ", "tags": [
+description = "HTML 5 has the ability to create drag and drop events.
+This example only works in Firefox 3.5 and Safari 4 but here's a quick tour of how it works. " tags = ["HTML5"] title = "Drag and drop in HTML5"

-    "HTML5"
-  ]
-}
++++

 Not interested in the explanation?
 Go straight to the [demo page][1] or [download the source code][2] from Github